4 Hypothesis testing

 4.2 Null Hypothesis Significance Testing

 Null Hypothesis Significance Testing (NHST) is the most widely used method for statistical inference in the social sciences and beyond.
-The logic underlying NHST is called the Neyman Pearson approach (Lehmann 1993).
-Though these names are not widely known, the work of Jerzy Neyman (1894–1981) and Egon Pearson (1895–1980) still has a profound impact on the way current research is conducted, reviews are considered, and papers are published.
+The logic underlying NHST is called the Neyman-Pearson approach (Lehmann 1993).
+Though these names are not widely known, the work of Jerzy Neyman (1894–1981) and Egon Pearson (1895–1980) still has a profound impact on the way research is conducted, reviews are considered, and papers are published.

 3. The true effect size